Meddersheim

 Meddersheim is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Bad Kreuznach district in Rhineland-Palatinate, Germany.
 It belongs to the Verbandsgemeinde of Bad Sobernheim, whose seat is in the like-named town.
 Meddersheim is a winegrowing village.

 Geography

 Location

 Meddersheim lies in the Nahe valley between Idar-Oberstein and Bad Kreuznach.
 South of the village is the edge of the North Palatine Uplands.
-The village is surrounded by fertile vineyards, cropfields and wooded heights.
+Fertile vineyards, fields, and wooded heights surround the village.

 Neighbouring municipalities

-Clockwise from the north, Meddersheim's neighbours are the municipality of Nußbaum, the town of Bad Sobernheim and the municipalities of Lauschied, Bärweiler, Kirschroth, Merxheim and Monzingen, all of which likewise lie within the Bad Kreuznach district.
+Clockwise from the north, Meddersheim's neighbours are the municipality of Nußbaum, the town of Bad Sobernheim, and the municipalities of Lauschied, Bärweiler, Kirschroth, Merxheim, and Monzingen, all of which likewise lie within the Bad Kreuznach district.

 Constituent communities

-Also belonging to Meddersheim are the outlying homesteads of Lohmühle, Schliffgesmühle, Am Meisenheimer Pfad and the "Felke-Kurhaus Menschel" ("Englischer Hof").
+Also belonging to Meddersheim are the outlying homesteads of Lohmühle, Schliffgesmühle, Am Meisenheimer Pfad, and the "Felke-Kurhaus Menschel" ("Englischer Hof").